NatiG25/riyadh-season/README.md

 # Capstone-Project

-> This is the Riyadh season website.
-Where people can see highlights of previous festivals in addition to getting a glimpse of what's about to come for this year's festival.
+> This website allows users to gain access for this year's unique festival happening in Riyadh.
+Users can view previous festivals in addition to securing themselves with a ticket.
+Build with CSS.
 ![Screenshot from 2022-02-12 00-35-38](https://user-images.githubusercontent.com/86069740/153676668-1ba41fb8-4cd2-4658-ab55-f0d92b4808f6.png)
 ive along with creating a whole sectoin using DOM manuplation.
 ![Screenshot from 2022-02-12 01-00-50](https://user-images.githubusercontent.com/86069740/153676678-c96e619d-9f39-453d-9660-10f6335c104e.png)